Skip to main content

 Pneumatic conveying systems transfer the bulk materials via a pipeline.
 Common components of the system are a material introduction point, piping, a receiving point, and an airflow movement device, but the specific nature and capacity of a system vary from model to model.

-The flexibility of pneumatic conveying system pipelines allows them to be fitted in existing spaces, as they can be routed around equipment.
-Well-designed pneumatic conveyor systems are a practical, economic means of transporting materials from point A to point B that prove more effective than alternative mechanical systems.
+The flexibility of pneumatic conveying piping makes it easy to install in existing spaces, as piping can be routed around equipment.
+Well-designed pneumatic conveyor systems are a practical, economic means of moving materials from point A to point B that prove more effective than alternative mechanical systems.

 The pneumatic system is an industrial conveyor system that can run vertically or horizontally along long distances and offers protection against dust emissions to the atmosphere.
-Maintenance, equipment, and operation costs are reduced compared to mechanical conveyor systems.
+Maintenance, equipment, and operational costs are lower compared to mechanical conveyor systems.

 Pneumatic Conveying Methods

-By being enclosed, pneumatic conveyors can operate without conveyed material encountering moving parts.
+Enclosed pneumatic conveyors operate without the conveyed material touching any moving parts.
 Pneumatic vacuum systems administer a vacuum at the receiving end in order to pull the material through the enclosed piping, whereas pressure systems inject compressed air at the introduction or system inlet in order to push materials through.

 Questions?